markjoshwel/ganim/README.md

 ## licence

-surplus is free and unencumbered software released into the public domain. for more information, please refer to the [UNLICENCE](/UNLICENCE) file,
+ganim is free and unencumbered software released into the public domain. for more information, please refer to the [UNLICENCE](/UNLICENCE) file,
 <http://unlicense.org/> or the python module docstring.